bolderflight/spaaro/README.md

    * UBX-NAV-VELECEF
    * UBX-NAV-TIMEGPS

-Optionally, if it's available, the following packet should be enabled for higher precision navigation:
+Optionally, if it's available, the following packets should be enabled for higher precision navigation:
    * UBX-NAV-HPPOSLLH
    * UBX-NAV-HPPOSECEF